Meet the Women Fostering the Arts in Central Utah

 Wayne County Farmers Market

 The Wayne County Farmers’ Market showcases local artisans and producers, as well as fresh food.
-They plan to reopen in summer 2021.

 What To See in the Sanpete Valley: Spring City and Ephraim